MCNP Example: PWR Fuel Assembly Model

 Important Considerations

-• Check for geometry errors at boundaries
+• Check for geometry errors at universe/global-level boundaries before production runs

 Expected Results

-• k-effective ≈ 1.3-1.4 for fresh assembly
+• k-effective ≈ 1.0–1.15 for a single fresh assembly with a thin reflector